You’ve heard of canine pepper sprays. But how effective are they really at deterring attack from an aggressive dog?

 Stray dogs are a reality, and some of these dogs can be dangerous, no matter the breed.
 Furthermore, in some states, there are no leash laws.
 Dogs are free to roam without any repercussions to the owners.

 Millions of adults and children are bitten or mauled by dangerous dogs every year.
-Dog pepper spray is one defense humans have against threat or injury from a dog attack.
+Dog pepper spray is one defense humans have against threat or injury from a dog attack, providing distance and safety in such situations.
+This weapon can effectively deter aggressive dogs without causing permanent harm.

 The spray can shoot for a number of feet, up to as much as 10 feet with some products, and is shot in quick bursts.
-This means that a person does not have to be up-close-and-personal with a dog, risking even more danger, in order to use the spray.
-Often these products come with belt clips or keychain attachments for easy access.
+This means that a person does not have to be up-close-and-personal with a dog, risking even more danger, in order to use the spray as a point of defense.
+Often these weapons come with belt clips or keychain attachments for easy access, making them a popular choice among joggers and walkers alike.

 Despite its intended target – a dangerous dog – humans must be careful when using the product.
 If you are forced to use pepper spray on a windy day, it’s important that you take care.